5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

 - The finished kexts will be located under `~/Downloads/IntelBluetoothFirmwar-master/build/Release`:<br>![itlbtfw](https://github.com/user-attachments/assets/c9be468e-11fa-475e-9fb8-c7d7b3a348e2)

 ## Testing
-- Copy the kext to `EFI/OC/Kexts`, replacing the existing one
+- Copy the newly compiled kexts to `EFI/OC/Kexts`, replacing the existing ones
 - Reboot
-- Check if the kext works.
+- Check if WiFi and Bluetooth are working.

 > [!IMPORTANT]
 >